egarpor/sphunif/README.md

 Implementation of more than 35 tests of uniformity on the circle, sphere, and hypersphere.
-Software companion for the (evolving) review “*An overview of uniformity tests on the hypersphere*” (García-Portugués and Verdebout, 2018) and the paper “*On a projection-based class of uniformity tests on the hypersphere*” (García-Portugués, Navarro-Esteban and Cuesta-Albertos, 2023).
+Software companion for the (evolving) review *An overview of uniformity tests on the hypersphere* (García-Portugués and Verdebout, 2018) and the paper *On a projection-based class of uniformity tests on the hypersphere* (García-Portugués, Navarro-Esteban and Cuesta-Albertos, 2023).

 ## Installation